Defence of the Reich: German view

 In 1942, the German command tended to devalue the combat capability of the United States Army Air Forces.
-Hitler repeatedly refused to accept reports from the German military attaché in Washington, suggesting that the United States war industry was gearing up, and able to produce thousands of first-rate aircraft.
-However, Göring reassured Hitler, that the B-17 was of miserable fighting quality, and the Americans could only build proper refrigerators.
+Hitler had repeatedly refused to accept reports from the German military attaché in Washington suggesting that the United States war industry was gearing up and able to produce thousands of first-rate aircraft.
+Göring reassured Hitler that the B-17 was of miserable fighting quality, stating that the Americans could only build proper refrigerators.

 This was a poor state of affairs considering German intelligence sources in Washington, prior to hostilities, had picked up minutely detailed reports on the performance and potential performance of American aircraft.
-Moreover, the capacity of the American aircraft industry was heavily documented in open source publications, and General Friedrich von Boetticher, Chief of Source and Information of the German military and air attaché at the Embassy in Washington, had produced a number of these reports on the Boeing B-17 four-engine heavy bomber development, supported by experts in the German aircraft industry, the War Economy and Armaments Office.
+Moreover, the capacity of the American aircraft industry was heavily documented in open-source publications, and General Friedrich von Boetticher, Chief of Source and Information of the German military and air attaché at the Embassy in Washington, had produced a number of these reports on the Boeing B-17 four-engine heavy bomber development, supported by experts in the German aircraft industry, the War Economy and Armaments Office.
 "Generaloberst" Hans Jeschonnek, the Luftwaffe Chief of Staff, was impressed by these reports and arranged in May 1942 a meeting for Boetticher with Hitler to underline the threat posed by the USAAF.
 Hitler had then again dismissed the data and agreed with Göring.
 Jeschonnek despaired.
 He wrote to General Friedrich von Boetticher:Boetticher, we are lost.
 For years I have, on the basis of your reports, forwarded demands to Göring and Hitler, but for years my requests for the expansion of the Luftwaffe have not been answered.
 We no longer have the air defence I requested and which is needed...we no longer have any time...to provide ourselves with the weapons to fight the dreadful threat which you have predicted and reported to us.
 Then we will be covered from the air with an enemy screen which will paralyze our power to resist.

 Jeschonnek lacked the personality to force the reality of the situation onto his superiors.
 In the end, unable to assert himself, official optimism won the day.